Suicide: My Mom Almost Took Me With Her

 Courtesy Bertha Loaiza

 Bertha Loaiza, 37, grew up thinking she lost her mother in a horrific car accident—one that almost took her life as well.
-She has no recollection of falling 246 feet off of the Coronado Bridge in San Diego, California—because she was only three at the time, she thought.
+She has no recollection of falling 246 feet off of the Coronado Bridge in San Diego, California—because she was only 3 years old at the time.
 But 14 years later, she learned the truth, and it ended up changing her life.

 When Loaiza was 17, she was doing some house cleaning when she found an unlabeled VHS tape, so she popped it in the machine.
 “It was a nightly news story from 14 years earlier.
 They said I was the only person to survive a fall from that bridge.
 I recognized myself—they were showing me in preschool, and I was still in a full-body cast.”

 Loaiza says she watched the tape on repeat, trying to make sense of what she saw.
 “I felt so confused.
 The little I knew about my mother wasn’t true—was it all a lie?”
 She hid her discovery from her mother’s family for a few days, hoping to avoid reopening old wounds from this painful memory.
 Finally, she had to say something.
 “I put the tape on the table and said, ‘No one needs to say anything, but now you know that I know.’
 They said they just wanted to protect me, and they would answer any questions I had,” Loaiza recalls.
-Here’s how one teen talked someone out of suicide.
+(Here’s what everyone gets wrong about suicide.)

 Loaiza teamed up with Kaiser Permanente to share her story on findyourwords.org and began campaigning locally for suicide barriers to be placed on the Coronado Bridge.
 “They’re placing bird spikes now—that might buy us some time until we can get to them,” she explains.